MKLab-ITI/FIVR-200K/README.md

     bash evaluate_run.sh BOW VGG
     ```

-    * The results will probably not be the same as the reported to the paper, because we are constantly fixing mislabeled videos that were missed during the annotation process.
+    * The results will probably not be the same as the reported one in the paper, because we are constantly fixing mislabeled videos that were missed during the annotation process.

-    * See in the the [Updates](https://github.com/MKLab-ITI/FIVR-200K#updates) section when was the last update of the dataset's annotation
+    * See in the [Updates](https://github.com/MKLab-ITI/FIVR-200K#updates) section when was the last update of the dataset's annotation

 ## Updates